RELEVANT CHAPTERS

 - the adult is deemed to have capacity and any nominated person agrees to receive the direct payments;

 - the Regulations do not prohibit needs from being met through direct payments.
-See Section 10, Direct Payments Cannot be Used For for details on restrictions on the use of direct payments;
+See Section 10, Direct Payments Cannot be Used For for restrictions on the use of direct payments;

 - the adult or their nominated person is capable of managing direct payments either independently or with support;